tranhelen/tranhelen/_posts/2019-03-03-jupiterisone.md

 Over time I have realized my life works as an integrated mesh.
 A pull in one area pulled everything around it too.
 Things in my personal life had to shift to accommodate for deep work sessions and many days I'm strictly scheduled to make sure I get in my training, deep work, and self-care.

 All that being said, I did notice that doing that for too long caused me to feel restricted.
-One week of easing up on a routine every few weeks gave me the mental break I needed to stay efficient and content.
+Every few weeks I'll ease up on the routine to give myself the mental break required to stay efficient and content.

-Peace of mind means I can take my time to make better decisions.
+Peace of mind gives me time time to make better decisions.
 I can let data rest instead of reacting.
-As a result, I'm more confident, can move on better, and have room to analyze for lessons learned and outcomes after-the-fact.
+As a result, I'm more confident, can move on from past decisions faster, and have room to analyze for lessons learned and outcomes after-the-fact.

-This has been a habit I've been building over the years but Jupiter has reinforced it over time: peace of mind is everything–especially with a start-up.
+This has been a habit which started years ago but Jupiter has reinforced it over time: peace of mind needs to be protected–especially in a start-up.

 ### Most Things Don't Matter

+I often observe others (or even myself) losing the context of life–fixating or ruminating on the business or things which won't move the needle, because that's all you have.
 Finding other things in my life I love has been sustaining.
-I often observe others (or even myself) losing the context of life–fixating or ruminating on the business or things which won't move the needle, because that's all you have.

-I've been forcefully putting boundaries on myself for peace of mind, as mentioned, but also to ensure that I never lose context.
-The sun will continue to shine and my lizard needs bugs to eat.
+Putting boundaries on myself for peace of mind, as mentioned, also ensures that I never lose context.
+The sun continues to shine and my lizard needs bugs to eat.
 In the grand scheme of things, most decisions don't really matter and most decisions can be reversed.
 It's not worth giving yourself anxiety over every little thing.

 The key is to make sure you knew it was a decision to begin with.
 No one has complete information but if you go in with eyes wide open, the consequences aren't ever that melodramatic.